BK4D/colormunch-js/README.md

 The loadThemes method loads a set of themes based on the following parameters:

-- listType:String (optional) The type of list to return.
+- listType (optional) The type of list to return.
 Options are:
     - ColorMunch.LIST_MOST_RECENT (default)
     - ColorMunch.LIST_POPULAR
     - ColorMunch.LIST_HIGHEST_RATED
     - ColorMunch.LIST_RANDOM
-- startIndex:int (optional) A 0-based index into the list that specifies the first item to display.
+- startIndex (optional) A 0-based index into the list that specifies the first item to display.
     - Default is 0, which displays the first item in the list.
-- timeSpan:int (optional) Value in days to limit the set of themes retrieved.
+- timeSpan (optional) Value in days to limit the set of themes retrieved.
     - Default is 0, which retrieves all themes without time limit.
-- itemsPerPage:int (optional) The maximum number of items to display, in the range 1-100.
+- itemsPerPage (optional) The maximum number of items to display, in the range 1-100.
     - Default is 20.

 Because all parameters of the loadThemes() method are optional, as a very basic option you can call it without any parameters.